 Hospital tanks aren’t new to aquaponics, they have been used in aquarium care for a very long time.
-The idea behind having a hospital tank is to create a space where you can care for fish outside the normal environment of your system.
+A hospital tank is a space where you can care for fish outside the normal environment of your system.

-The principals for setting up a hospital tank aren’t set in stone, but a few key concepts will help guide you in putting your own together.
+The principles for setting up a hospital tank aren’t set in stone.
+However, a few key concepts will help guide you in putting your own together.
 My suggestion is to have a tank big enough for 20 fish.
 The average size of your fish in your system will drive how big your tank needs to be.
 If you have lots of large fish you are going to need a bigger tank.
-As an example, if you have 20 fish at 1 lb each you would ideally have a 200 gallon tank as your hospital tank.
-If you are dealing more with fingerling size fish, then you might only need a 50 gallon tank.
+For example, if you have 20 fish at 1 lb each, you would ideally have a 200-gallon hospital tank.
+If you are dealing more with fingerling size fish, then you might only need a 50-gallon tank.

 Now that we have covered the desired size for your tank it is time to cover the basics of setting it up.
 The most important part of setting up your hospital tank is to make sure it has proper filtration.
 If you want to create another media bed and have a second cycled system that is a fine choice.
-If you would rather use a more traditional aquarium set up that has filtration system built in that is fine too.
+It’s also fine if you would prefer to use a more traditional aquarium configuration,.
+For example, one that has a filtration system built-in.

-Keep in mind that you will need to maneuver more within this system so a tank that is very tall and very deep might not be best suited for this purpose.
-The easier you can net your fish the less stress you will cause for them which is very important in this tank meant to heal your fish.
-You will also want to make sure you aren’t sharing the same water with your main system into the hospital tank.
-If your water is shared you could potentially infect the other fish in your system while trying to treat unhealthy fish.
+Keep in mind that you will need to maneuver more within this system.
+A tank that is very tall and very deep might not be best suited for this purpose.
+The easier you can net your fish, the less stress you will cause for them.
+This is very important since this tank meant to heal your fish.
+You should also not share the same water with your main system into the hospital tank.
+If your water is shared, you could potentially infect the other fish in your system while trying to treat unhealthy fish.
 Since you will be using a separate water source for the tank, it is beneficial to have an easy way to change out the water as necessary.
-If you can set up your tank to easily drain out of the bottom it will save you time and effort.
+If you can set up your tank to easily drain out of the bottom, it will save you time and effort.